DeutscheBahnAG/components/README.md

   - `feat`: A new feature/visual update (build in JavaScript and/or CSS)
   - `fix`: A bug fix
   - `docs`: Documentation only changes
-  - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc, **this is NOT about styling components with CSS**)
+  - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.
+    **this is NOT about styling components with CSS**)
   - `refactor`: A code change that neither fixes a bug nor adds a feature
   - `perf`: A code change that improves performance
   - `test`: Adding missing tests